Noah Billingsley

-Noah James Billingsley (born 6 August 1997), is a New Zealand professional footballer who plays as a fullback for the New Zealand national football team.
+Noah James Billingsley (born 6 August 1997) is a New Zealand professional footballer who plays as a fullback.

 Club career

 He played for UC Santa Barbara Gauchos.

 He played for Minnesota United FC.

 In 2021, Billingsley spent time on loan with USL Championship side Phoenix Rising FC.

 On December 1, 2021, Minnesota United FC declined Billingsley's contract option.

+In June 2022, Billingsley played in a Chatham Cup match with Waterside Karori before signing a contract with Christchurch United.
+Christchurch United went on to win their first Southern League title.

 International career

 Billingsley made New Zealand football history when he scored New Zealand's first ever goal at a Men's U-20 World Cup in the team's 5–1 win over Myanmar.

 Personal life

 Billingsley attended Onslow College in Wellington before heading to America for university.